 Make sure that the solar panel system Cape Town you’re considering installing is compliant.
 It must be compliant with the South African and international standards.
 You’re going to want to verify this before your installer begins the installation!

 What Type of Solar Panel Capacity Do You Need?

 You won’t save much money if your excess energy goes into the grid!
 You’ll want to reduce this occurrence.
 Maximize energy usage and minimize grid transfer.

 Figure out precisely how much energy your home goes through.
-Before considering what type of solar panel system to install.
+Before considering what type of solar panels Cape Town to install.
 You don’t want to be feeding energy back into the grid unless you have a good or well-paying reason to.
 An easy way to figure out how much energy you use.
 Would be to consult your energy bills from the previous year.

 You’ll need a larger system if your home or business uses more energy during the day.
 If not, consider installing a smaller system.
 Although it seems to make sense that a panel with a higher rated output would be ideal.
 You’ll need to consider more than this.
 Another important factor to take into account is the amount of space available on your roof.

 Battery Storage and Solar Energy in South Africa